CSRG-Group/dcs-notes.github.io/_CS132/part4.md

 >
 > Currently, single core frequency is tailing off; this has lead the industry to focus on multicore performance instead.
 Comparatively, memory access speed is improving much more slowly; access time and capacity can become a huge bottleneck when it comes to creating performant systems.

 > Cache concepts are not included in these notes as they are not fully examined, and also do not feature in the revision videos.
+There are however several exam questions relating to cache which appear every year.

 ## Memory Cell Organisation
 Now that we're familiar with different parts of the memory hierarchy, it's crucial that we understand how this memory is actually constructed (down to the metal almost).